Have you ever lost something at Walt Disney World?

 Cast Members sort through the items by description, separating articles by type, then by color or style making them easier to look through for identification purposes.
 It’s common for each day to produce a tote of red hats, blue hats, straw hats, etc. and each bin is labeled with the date it was procured.

 Baby strollers are also frequent visitors amongst the commonly-misplaced items, which also include MagicBands, cellphones, and other small handheld electronics of our techno-era.
-When an electric shaver appeared at the Magic Kingdom Lost and Found one day, it prompted a lot of head-scratching from staffers — who would think to shave while at the park in between a ride on Pirates of the Caribbean and their FastPass for Splash Mountain?
+When an electric shaver appeared at the Magic Kingdom Lost and Found one day, it prompted a lot of head-scratching from staffers — who would think to shave while at the park in between a ride on Pirates of the Caribbean and Splash Mountain?
 A full-size color tv was also one day found in the parking lot — origins unknown.

 Lauver also said a number of medical devices and equipment including crutches, wheelchairs, and canes have been found, prompting another great mystery to solve — just how were these people getting back to their resort or home without these things?!